siouan/frontend-gradle-plugin/README.md

 frontend {
     ////// NODE SETTINGS //////
     // [OPTIONAL] Whether the Node distribution is already provided, and shall not be downloaded.
-    // The 'nodeInstallDirectory' shall be used to point the install directory of the distribution.
+    // The 'nodeInstallDirectory' property shall be used to point the install directory of the
+    // distribution, while other 'node*' properties should not be used for clarity.
-    // If <false>, the 'nodeVersion' property - at least, must be set. nodeDistributionProvided = false
+    // If <false>, at least the 'nodeVersion' property must be set. nodeDistributionProvided = false

     // [OPTIONAL] Node version, used to build the URL to download the corresponding distribution, if the